-The same routine continued for about 1 year before I could drink no more on the weekends.
-I took up RUNNING when one of my former colleagues encouraged and guided me through it.
-It was a great stress relief and helped me immensely to focus better on work and eventually to quit smoking," says CA Abhishek Avhad from Mumbai.
+The same routine continued for about 1 year before I could not drink anymore on the weekends.
+I took up running when one of my former colleagues encouraged and guided me through it.
+It was a great stress reliever and helped me immensely to focus better on work and eventually quit smoking.

-Usually, the athletes who enter in these kinds of races already excel in at least one of the segments like expert swimmers and experienced marathoners.
-I did not know how to swim a year and a half ago and had never ran even 20 km at a stretch.
+Usually, the athletes who enter these kinds of races already excel in at least one of the segments like expert swimmers and experienced marathoners.
+I did not know how to swim a year and a half ago and had never run even 20 km at a stretch.

 Challenges and Dealing with them:

-The BIGGEST CHALLENGE has always been to find the motivation, energy and time for training.
-CONSISTENCY IS THE KEY.
+The biggest challenge has always been to find the motivation, energy, and time for training.
+Consistency is the key.
 There are several times in training when you feel like giving up.
 Your body gets cramped up and the mind gets exhausted.
 You hit the snooze button or even worse don't set the alarm in the night!

 Another challenge is the lack of infrastructure for training.
 No good roads in the city meant cycling indoors for 8 hours at a stretch.
 Crowded pools ensured that I reached the pool by 5 in the morning and finish the workout before the city even wakes up.
 Most of my runs were in the night since that is when the roads are empty.
-But all these OBSTACLES make you STRONG MENTALLY and prepare your grit for the race day.
+But all these obstacles make you strong mentally and prepare your grit for the race day.

 Parallels between The Race Training and CA Exam preps: